elliotrpmorris/curriculum-vitae-builder/README.md

 3. This will populated your envrioment with all availble commands and a some example GraphQL requests the first showing a Cv generated with the seed data.

+In the root folder i have add some images of what some example requests look like.

 Set up without importing the insomnia request guide below.

 ### Querying the API